 • Where else can you find information about a chemical you use?

 What other ways could you find the cleaning chemical safety information you need?
 Have SDSs, labels or TIGs ever helped you in an emergency situation?
 What do you like and dislike about these 3 main places chemical safety information is found?
 We’d love to hear your thoughts about chemical safety.
 We would also like to hear your thoughts and ideas about making chemical safety simpler and easy for everyone.
 Get in touch if you’d like to add to the conversation.

 If you require any of the above documents for your facility or would like some cleaning chemical safety assistance, give our customer care team a call today.
-The phone number to call is 1300 123 499 and you can also visit the XO2 online store.
+The phone number to call is 1300 123 499 and you can also visit the XO2 cleaning products online store.

 - 11 Essential Things For a Facility Cleaning Supplies Storeroom

 - How To Set Up a Cleaning Chemical Register